sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

   - RFC5988: alternate, copyright, glossary, help, index.
   - Miscellaneous: calendar (link to a release calendar), source (information about the source of data), request (the SDMX RESTful query that triggered the SDMX-JSON response).

+The *URL* captured in the `href` attribute can be *absolute* or *relative*.
+If you intend to archive the SDMX-JSON message, it is recommended to use absolute URLs.

 # Handling component values

 Let's say that the following message needs to be processed: